numberplates/plateit-generator-docs/components/background.md

 ### setBackgroundColour()

 Sets the [colour](/other/colour.md) of the preview background.
 It takes a *string* for a solid colour, or an *array* of strings for a gradient.

 Returns: `Background`

+### setShape()

+Sets the [shape template](/other/shaped-plates.md) for a shaped plate.
+It takes a *string* consisting of a relative path to the template file, or a fully formed URL.
+If you want to remove an existing shape, pass *null*.

+Returns: `Background`